Get the ArenaCoach Desktop App

 What is the best Enhancement Shaman composition in 3v3?

-The highest win rate 3v3 composition for Enhancement Shaman is with Windwalker Monk and Mistweaver Monk, running a 70.6% win rate across 17 matches among high-rated players.
+The highest win rate 3v3 composition for Enhancement Shaman this season is with Outlaw Rogue and Preservation Evoker, running a 66.7% win rate across 57 matches.

 What are the hardest matchups for Enhancement Shaman?

-Elemental Shaman is currently the most difficult matchup for Enhancement Shaman in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Beast Mastery Hunter is one of the most favorable matchups.
+Arms Warrior is currently the most difficult matchup for Enhancement Shaman in Solo Shuffle based on this season's win rate data.
+On the other hand, Holy Priest is one of the most favorable matchups.

 What are Enhancement Shaman's strengths and weaknesses in arena?